notbxno/vatssa-procedures-hub/docs/Aerodromes/South Africa/Kimberley (FAKM)/ground.md

 # Ground

+!!! info
+    Kimberley does not have a dedicated Ground frequency, as such all Ground responsibilities are assumed by Kimberley Tower (FAKM_TWR).
+Under no circumstances should a FAKM_GND position ever be opened without prior approval from staff.

 ## Visual Flight Rules (VFR) Aircraft.
-On initial call with the SMC controller, the VFR aircraft is expected to provide:
+On initial call with the controller assuming SMC responsibility, the VFR aircraft is expected to provide:

 * Aircraft Registration, if the callsign used is not the aircraft registration
 * Aircraft Type